 • Drizzle glaze over warm rolls.
 Garnish with 1 tablespoon orange zest.
 Serve.

 Store covered at room temperature for up to 2 days or in the refrigerator for up to 5 days.
-Reheat for 5-10 minutes in a warm oven.
+Reheat for 5-10 minutes in a warm oven or for about 30 seconds in the microwave.

 xoxo,